 Continuation of ES 076A with an emphasis on individual stroke analysis, playing strategy and match play, singles and doubles.
-CSU, UC credit limit

-076C ADVANCED TENNIS 1 UNIT
+076C\ ADVANCED TENNIS 1 UNIT

 Recommended Preparation: "C" grade or higher or "Pass" in ES 076B or equivalent

 Continuation of ES 076B with an emphasis on advanced techniques, strategy and match play for singles, doubles and mixed doubles.